sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - guides/1000 - test-before-integrating-configs.md

 Before integrating existing config updates into your application, test the updates in a Development environment:

 1. In the Sensible app, click **Publish configuration** and choose **Development** to save your updates to a development environment.
-2. Add the query parameter `?environment=development` to your extraction [API calls](https://docs.sensible.so/reference) to test your updated config.
+2. To test your updated config, specify `development` for the Environment parameter in your API or SDK extraction calls.

 Environment fallback behavior
 ----